pavelschon/PyLogging/README.md

-# PyFormat - boost::format python module #
+# PyLogging - fast python logging #

 **PyLogging** is fast and lightweight logging module and can be used together with PyFormat module.